toledoroy/DeGame/README.md

 # The Bounty Protocol

-The Gig economy is the future of work
+The Gig economy is the future of work, and we make it frictionless.

-This protocol facilitates the exchange of value in return for work

 ## Overview

+This protocol focuses on the game of exchange.
+Complete tasks to receive compensation.

+- Mint profiles
+- Create Projects & Post Bounties
+- Apply and deliver bounties to receive finecial and equaity rewards
+- Team up with other players and work together as a self-managed microDAO

 ## Technical info